ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ### FOUL

 Once per team turn, a player on the active team may commit a Foul action, stealthily sticking the boot into a downed opponent when they hope no one is looking!
-Fouling is covered in more detail on page 63, but be warned that such flaagrant disregard for the rules may result in the active player being Sent-off and the team turn ending with a Turnover.
+Fouling is covered in more detail on page 63, but be warned that such flagrant disregard for the rules may result in the active player being Sent-off and the team turn ending with a Turnover.

 #### SPECIAL ACTIONS